Calculation of power grid modes

 For the generator table:

-Next, save the calculation results using the button Save file with mode.
+Next, save the calculation results using the button Save the file with the mode.

-In order to load this file into the Engee application again, download it to a PC and upload it again via the button Download mode file.
+In order to upload this file to the Calculation of Power Grid Modes application again, download it to your PC and download it again via the button Upload a file with the mode.